-How does plastic contribute to climate breakdown?
+How does plastic contribute to climate CHANGE?

 WE ARE IN THE MIDST OF GLOBAL CLIMATE BREAKDOWN, AND PLASTIC PRODUCTION IS A MAJOR AND GROWING PART OF THE CRISIS

-In 2019, the production of plastics (aka the plastics industry) will add more than 850 million metric tonnes of greenhouse gases to the atmosphere – the equivalent of 189 coal-fired power plants!
+In 2019, the production of plastics (aka the plastics industry) added more than 850 million metric tonnes of greenhouse gases to the atmosphere – the equivalent of 189 coal-fired power plants!
 By 2050, the accumulation of these gases will account for up to 13% of the total remaining carbon budget.
 (That’s the amount of extra carbon the planet can tolerate before tipping global warming over 1.5 degrees – the danger line.)